-"No," said the Buffalo sternly, "it's important."
+"No," said Gunnar sternly, "it's important."
 Roka really didn't think that it was.
-The Buffalo turned to face towards the washerwoman, and said "Please my Lady, continue."
+The buffalo turned to face towards the washerwoman, and said "Please my lady, continue."

 "Yes" said Exra, accepting the quest.

 "Aye, poor woman!
 Rest your troubled heart, for we warriors of goodness will come to thy need!" proclaimed Gunnar.
-"Come, let us venture forth to slay this foul demon and send it back into the stench-filled pits of the nether!", and then he also accepted the quest.
+"Come, let us venture forth to slay this foul demon and send it back into the stench-filled pits of the nether!", and finally also accepted the quest.